TheRealFREDP3D/My-Writeups/Brute It/Brute It.md

 ### PORT 80 - HTTP - Apache httpd 2.4.29

-Let's check `http://bruteit.thm` in our your browser.
+Let's check `http://bruteit.thm` in our browsers.
 Nothing of interest here.
 Just the basic **Apache2 Web Server Default Page**.

 ## Hidden directories

-Are there some notable files and directories hidden from us on the HTTP server?
+Are there some files and directories hidden from us on the HTTP server?
-Let's do a quick scan and get an answer.
-I like using the tool `dirsearch` for a quick initial scan :
+Let's do a quick scan and get our answer.
+For this, I like using the tool `dirsearch`.
+It is perfect for a quick initial scan :

 ``` ❯ dirsearch -u bruteit.thm